Is it sad to travel alone?

 For female travelers, safety is always a priority.

 Whether traveling solo or with companions, it’s important to be aware of the risks and take steps to ensure your safety while abroad.

 Women solo travelers may need to take extra precautions into consideration.

 Most of the time, women travel alone with no uncomfortable, or worse, incidents.

 I’m a tall ( and very good-looking) black dude.

 I understand that sometimes I have more freedom to explore seedy-looking avenues that scrawny pale men and petite women may need to pass on.

-It’s essential to research the area you’re traveling to so that you can prepare for any potentially dangerous situations.
+It’s essential to research the area in which you’re traveling so you can prepare for any potentially dangerous situations.

 Make sure to read about the local customs and laws, as well as consider cultural differences and expectations that may affect your experience.

 Keep your id and an emergency contact person in writing, on you at all times